garylirocks/quickrefs/datadog.markdown

 ## Universal Service Monitoring (USM)

-Enabling USM requires the following:
+Features:

+- No instrumentation
+- Relies on configured Agent and Unified Service Tagging
+- Only supports HTTP/HTTPS

+Prerequisites:

 - If on Linux, your service must be running in a container.
 - If on Windows and using IIS, your service must be running on a virtual machine.
-- The Datadog Agent needs to be installed alongside your service.
+- The Datadog Agent needs to be installed alongside your service
+  - Could be installed on the hosts or as a container
+  - No need for a tracing library
 - The `env` tag for Unified Service Tagging must be applied to your deployment.

-Commonly used container tags: `app`, `short_image`, `container_name`
+If `service` tag not found, Datadog uses container tags: `app`, `short_image`, `container_name`
 - `short_name` tag is used to discover common services, eg. `short_name:nginx` will identify `nginx` service

 ### `docker-compose`